 First, you need a square space about the size of your pillowcase.
 This will serve as your “packing cube” for your down jacket.

-Next, you need to put your best packable down jackets in the square so that it naturally folds into the desired packing size and shape.
+Next, you need to put your best packable down jackets in the square so that it naturally fold into the desired packing size and shape.

 Now all you have to do is fold the sides of the square in and roll up your down jacket.
 This will create a very small and manageable package that can be placed inside just about any suitcase or luggage.